graup/me/beliefs.md

 - Question yourself.
 Practice self-awareness and self-reflection.
 Not everything you think is the right or only way to look at things.

+- Be kind to others.
+Make people feel appreciated.

-- Show gratitude and empathy.
+- Show gratitude.
 Don't take it for granted.
 Show it with words and actions.

-- Be kind to others.
-Make people feel appreciated.
+- Practice empathy instead of pity.
+Struggling people rarely need you to give them a solution.
+They just need you to listen and care.

+- Practice good faith.
+When you're having a conversation, try to truly listen and understand another one's viewpoint.
+Without playing tricks, everybody shall struggle towards the truth, which nobody holds completely.

 - Don’t take everything personally.
 The hurtful things people say nearly always have far more to do with their own unhappiness than anything else.